 d.
 Keep records of data processing activities;

 e.
 Notify any personal data breaches to the Principal or the Merchant as the Data Controller; and f.
 Employ a data protection officer and appoint (in writing) a representative within the EU (Data.Protection@ISS-Shipping.com).

-(35) Fees for the Services to be provided by the Company to the Merchant or Principal and costs of port or other disbursements expected to be incurred shall be provided by the Company to the Merchant or Principal and agreed in advance of the Services being performed.
-If the Merchant or the Principal, as the case may be, fails to make payment in full of any sums due to the Company on demand or within any period agreed in writing, the Company shall be entitled to recover interest on any sums outstanding with effect from the date of first demand at the rate of 2% above the average of the London Inter Bank Ordinary Rate (LIBOR) applicable during the period when the sums are outstanding.
+- Fees for the Services to be provided by the Company to the Merchant or Principal and costs of port or other disbursements expected to be incurred shall be provided by the Company to the Merchant or Principal and agreed in advance of the Services being performed.
+If the Merchant or the Principal, as the case may be, fails to make payment in full of any sums due to the Company on demand or within any period agreed in writing, the Company shall be entitled to recover interest on any sums outstanding with effect from the date of first demand at the rate of 4% per annum above LIBOR applicable during the period when the sums are outstanding.
 Such interest shall accrue on a daily basis from the due date until payment in full is received by the Company.
 The Company shall be entitled to claim and recover all costs and expenses, on a full indemnity basis, incurred in the collection of payments due.